tripal/tripal_galaxy/docs/API/api.rst

   }

-Delete a single history form Galaxy
+Delete a single history from Galaxy
 ----------------------

+If a single history needs to be deleted from a remote Galaxy server this function should be used.
+It does not update the status of the workflow submission in the tripal_galaxy_worklow_submission table so it's important when calling this that table is updated to either completely remove that submission or update the submission status.

 .. code-block:: php